Manifest

 conds = [ "genre", "limit" ]

-The derived value of output
+The derived value of output for the above will be

 name_tag

-can be optionally set to specify a custom name tag for the
+name_tag can be optionally set to specify a custom name tag for the

 query.
 Name tags are prefixed to the SQL queries as comments and they